Wikia/guidelines/SCSSCodingConventions.md

 ```html
 <div class="item-wrapper" id="MyItem">...</div>
 ```
+### Legacy code

-A note on legacy code:
+Some notes on legacy code:

-We used to have a concept of "major and minor elements".
+* We used to have a concept of "major and minor elements".
 This was good for encouraging modular widgets and css scoping, however we believe that we can still acheive these goals with the more consistant naming conventions described above.